-It is the expectation of this school district that students demonstrate academic integrity at all times, that they achieve the New Jersey Core Curriculum Content Standards and Common Core Standards at all grade levels, and that all graduates from James Caldwell High School are college and career ready.
+It is the expectation of this school district that students demonstrate academic integrity at all times, that they achieve the New Jersey Core Curriculum Content Standards and Common Core Standards at all grade levels, and that all graduates from James Caldwell High School are “future ready,” for college and/or career.

 1. Student Achievement

 a.
 Complete the next four years of the district’s Five Year Curriculum Plan, ensuring that students meet the New Jersey Student Learning Standards.